MHSanaei/3x-ui/README.md

-# 3x-ui
+# 3X-UI

+**A Fully Featured Panel Built on Xray Core**

-> **Disclaimer: This project is only for personal learning and communication, please do not use it for illegal purposes, please do not use it in a production environment**
+> **Disclaimer:** This project is only for personal learning and communication, please do not use it for illegal purposes, please do not use it in a production environment

 [![](https://img.shields.io/github/v/release/mhsanaei/3x-ui.svg)](https://github.com/MHSanaei/3x-ui/releases)
 [![](https://img.shields.io/github/actions/workflow/status/mhsanaei/3x-ui/release.yml.svg)](#)